tutoriel étui à couteau en cuir

 leather knife case

-Moisten the leather again with the mixture of water and easy carve.
-Then draw (with a plotter) a reference line using 2 points.
+Moisten the leather again with the mixture of water and Easy Carve.
+Then draw (with a scriber) a reference line using 2 dots.

-Position the stamp on the handle ( Basketweave fagot bias 11mm - X510 ) as close as possible to an edge.
-Then hit the stamp on each side of the line.
-Be careful to tilt it well at the edges so as not to exceed the decorative line.
-Have a maul heavy enough not to have to tap twice.
+Position the maul on the handle ( Basketweave bias tape 11mm - X510 ) as close as possible to one edge.
+Then, strike the maul on each side of the line.
+Be careful to tilt it at the edges so as not to exceed the decorative line.
+Have a maul heavy enough so as not to have to strike twice.

 To learn the Basketweave technique, watch the video between minutes 12:35 and 19:03.